Admission to Oregon State University

 Applicants wishing to be considered for admission to multiple programs must submit a new application and fee for each program.

-Admission with Graduate Standing
+Admission of Graduate Students

 To be considered for admission to the Graduate School, an applicant must have a baccalaureate degree from a regionally accredited college or university, as well as a scholastic record, background, or other evidence that indicates the ability to do satisfactory graduate work.
 See Graduate Admission Procedures in this Catalog.